kennysmed/lp-twitter-dm-push/README.md

 	$ forman start

+## TODO

+* Merge TwitterData and Subscription store into Subscription.
+Change Marshalled array to a hash.

 ## NOTE when running tests

 When running tests, `ENV['RACK_ENV']` is set to `test` and, if there's no `rediscloud_url` set, uses Redis database `2` (`0` is the default otherwise).  **Database `2` will be emptied at various points in the tests**, so don't use it for anything persistent!